qknight/libnoise/README.md

 libnoise
 ========

+This is a fork of libnoise which includes noiseutils in the building and installing process.
+It also contains FindLibNoise.cmake

 > This is a fork of libnoise which changes the build system from static Makefiles to cmake.

 A portable, open-source, coherent noise-generating library for C++